xiangxw/plane/README.md

 ## Run with binary file directly

-Download and double click: <https://github.com/xiangxw/plane/releases/download/0.1/plane.exe>
+Download and extract plane.zip, then double click plane.exe: <https://github.com/xiangxw/plane/releases/download/0.1/plane.zip>

 ## How to run from source